-Couples can easily be growing apart over time, especially when each person has responsibilities and commitments that pull them in different directions.
-Without realizing it, these forces can start to diverge people’s paths, often to the point where they feel estranged from one another.
-If you feel like you and your partner are drifting apart or if you simply want to feel closer to them, there are steps you can take to reconnect.
+Couples can quickly grow apart, especially when each person has responsibilities and commitments that pull them in different directions.
+Without realizing it, these forces can start to diverge people’s paths, often to the point where they feel estranged.
+If you feel like you and your partner are drifting apart, or if you want to feel closer to them, there are steps you can take to reconnect.

 Couples Growing Apart

 Being in a long-term, healthy relationship can benefit everyone involved.
 It can improve your mental health, boost your self-esteem, and make you a more positive person.
-Unfortunately, for some, those feelings can fade, and the battle to keep your relationship alive can become more difficult than ever.
+Unfortunately, those feelings can fade for some, and the battle to keep your relationship alive can become more difficult than ever.